ad-auroram/Fractal-Generation/doc/Manual.md

 ```

 If a missing or inaccessible fractal configuration file is given, the program will exit with the error raised by open().
+Make sure you've input the correct file name, and everything is spelled correctly.

 If an invalid palette name is given, the program will exit with NotImplementedError.
+Refer to the above list of valid palettes or
+make sure everything is spelled properly.